Find out which types of South African insurance are mandatory, and what extra coverage you need to protect your lifestyle and family in your new home.

 Travel insurance in South Africa

-There are dozens of travel insurance companies in South Africa, so it pays to shop around before taking the plunge.
+There are dozens of travel insurance companies in South Africa.
+Because of this, it pays to shop around before taking the plunge.
 Policies are usually very flexible and can be compared online.

-As with elsewhere, travel insurance premiums are affected by several issues, such as your reason for travelling, your age, and any pre-existing conditions.
+As with elsewhere, travel insurance premiums are affected by several issues.
+These can include your reason for traveling, your age, and any pre-existing conditions.

-For example, some companies will charge extra if you’re taking part in any extreme sports or manual labour while you’re away.
-Exclusions can also apply if you’re travelling to less-developed areas in Africa, or if you’re elderly.
+For example, some companies will charge extra if you’re taking part in any extreme sports or manual labor while you’re away.
+Exclusions can also apply if you’re traveling to less-developed areas in Africa, or if you’re elderly.

-You can get single-trip and multi-trip policies, and it’s possible to get a policy to cover your entire family.
-High-end policies will cover you for up to £10m of medical expenses, while even standard options should cover flight cancellations and loss of luggage.
+It’s possible to get a policy to cover your entire family.
+High-end policies will cover you for up to £10 million of medical expenses, while even standard options should cover flight cancellations and loss of luggage.